Big Horn County Historical Museum & Visitors Center

 The Christ Evangelical Lutheran Church of Hardin was built by German settlers in 1917.
 Intense anti-German sentiment in the community forced a brief closure during World War I.

-Restoration included building a new steeple, complete with bell, plastering the walls and furnishing with all the original furniture and fixtures.
+Restoration included building a new steeple, complete with a bell, plastering the walls, and furnishing with all the original furniture and fixtures.

 Regular nondenominational services are held each Sunday from June through August and visitors are invited to attend the church services.

 Hardin’s first hospital was built in 1915, by Dr. O.S.
 Haverfield on 3rd Street.
 The hospital, known as the Haverfield General Hospital, brought modern medicine to our area.